cloudfoundry/vizzini/README.md

 [Inconceivable tests!](http://www.imdb.com/character/ch0003791/)

-These are "beta" versions of some interesting Inigo-style Diego tests.
+Vizzini is a suite of tests that runs against the Diego BBS API.

 ## What's In Here

-- Under the root directory are tests that exercise the core of Diego through a variety of use-cases.
-These run against bosh-lite.
-Though they are primarily used to accept stories related to the details of Task and LRP behavior, they're a valuable integration suite for Diego as a whole.
-Also, they're fast and can safely be run in parallel.
+- Under the top-level directory are tests that exercise the core of Diego and the HTTP routing tier through a variety of use-cases.
+Although they are primarily used to accept stories related to the details of Task and LRP behavior, they are a valuable integration suite for Diego as a whole.
+Also, they are fast and can safely be run in parallel.

-- Under `/blackbox` is a stress test that runs against bosh-lite.
-It uses [veritas](https://github.com/cloudfoundry-incubator/veritas) and [cf](https://github.com/cloudfoundry/cli) to push apps to a local bosh-lite, scale them up, then scale them down.
-It emits goroutine counts, etc. of all the components using `veritas vitals`.

 #### Learn more about Diego and its components at [diego-design-notes](https://github.com/cloudfoundry-incubator/diego-design-notes)